-We have now begun inviting patients for Covid vaccinations at the Buxton Vaccination Hub based at Buxton Medical Practice on Temple Road.
+We are now inviting patients for Covid vaccinations at the Buxton Vaccination Hub based at Buxton Medical Practice on Temple Road.

 We will contact patients either by text (if they have a mobile phone) or by telephone to book their appointment.
 Patients will be invited in order of the National First Phase Priority Groupings (for further information click here

 It is vitally important that you wait for us to contact you for your vaccine.
 You will only be able to book your appointment when you have been invited.
 Please do not attend without an appointment.

 The vaccination hub has been set up in collaboration with our colleagues at Buxton Medical Practice, Elmwood Medical Centre and Hartington Surgery and we are very grateful for all their hard work to organise this service.

 The vaccination service is going to take a high level of staffing from our GPs, Nurses and admin teams over the coming weeks and months - We are continuing to provide our usual high quality care to those patients who need it, but ask that if your issue is non-urgent you consider seeking help through NHS 111 by phone or online, or make use of Online Consult or the NHS website prior to calling the Practice.